Kingston Voyageurs: History

 Over the Summer of 2015, former assistant coach Peter Goulet was hired as the team's general manager, with Goulet leaving the CCHL's Nepean Raiders in the process.
 Goulet hired his old assistant coach Taurean White to be the head coach, while also bring in former Kingston Frontenac and NHLer Mark Major and ex-Vee Phil Mangan as assistant coaches.
 Video Coach Fraser MacAlpine was promoted to Assistant GM.
 The Vees went on to finish 3rd in the OJHL overall standings, sweeping Cobourg Cougars and Markham Royals in the playoffs before being swept themselves by the eventual Buckland Cup and Dudley Hewitt champions Trenton Golden Hawks.

-In the 2016–17 season, the Vees iced a skilled and younger team than in years previous.
+In the 2016–17 season, the Vees iced a skilled and younger team than in previous years.
 Despite a winning record playing in the tough East Division, Taurean White was relieved of his duties after the Christmas break.
 Mark Major took over the head coach job on an interim basis, with new assistant coaches Patrick Shearer and Rob Ridgley on the bench.
 The Vees would finish last in the East Division, despite finishing with the 8th best record in the league but would be swept by the Royal Bank Cup champions Cobourg Cougars, ending the Vees 15-year first-round winning streak and their 10-year conference finals appearance streak.

 Over the summer of 2017, GM Goulet left the ECHL's Brampton Beast to become the new head coach.
 Under Goulet, the Vees finished 2nd in the East Division, 8 points back of the Wellington Dukes and 4th in the NorthEast Conference with a record of 31-19-2-2.
 Brandon Nadeau, Rob Clerc, Josh Leblanc, Cole Beckstead and Reid Russell all hit the 100 point plateau in their Vees careers.
 The Vees faced Cobourg Cougars for the 3rd straight season in the opening round of the playoffs, losing in 5 games.